mbrand12/t10/DEVCORE.md

 fixed with a compass but another idea I have is to use markings/crest on each of the four doors.

-Each crest corresponds to one of the sides so for example dragon crest is for north etc.
+Each crest corresponds to one of the sides so for example turtle crest is for north etc. The idea is that the player if necessary uses pen and paper to sketch the dungeon layout as exploring.
+The problem might arise when the rooms kind overlap on the written map.
+I sort of fixed that by not specifying the length of the hallways or the shape, it is kinda lacking but I don't think it needs the added complexity.

 The problem is that if a room has fixed exits the algorithm needed for generation would be very complex (far far beyond my ability) so rather then absolute internal orientation the idea is to have relative orientation to a single door that will be marked as origin door (the door which lead to the room that generated this room).
+What this basically means is that the inside of the room will, for example always have a exit on the left from where the Hero always stands, but on the outside that room will be rotated to fit the dungeon.

 Now that the exits to the room can be rotated rather than being fixed the problem of creating an algorithm boils down to insuring that there is no